FemtoEmacs/Sumerian/lesson-five-Ur-Nammu-5/README.md

 <h2>𒀭𒈗𒀭𒊑𒉈</h2>
 <p>(cn an lugal digir re ne)</p>
 <p>;; <i>For An, the king of the gods,</i>
+,
 <p>
-In the above expression, the suffix NE (𒉈) forms the plural of words that denote human beings and gods.
+In the above expression, the suffix ENE (𒉈) forms the plural of words that denote human beings and gods.
 The 'RE' (𒊑) is a reduplication of the final consonant of the previous word,